A D.C. poster exhibit aims to get out the vote, displaying political imagery days before the election

 Towery, 68, joins several artists whose work is now emblazoned on posters included in “Good Trouble/UDecide,” a part-virtual D.C. exhibition of poster art encouraging people to vote.
 The posters are being hung this week around the city — but also can be printed and hung wherever there are people with computers and printers.

-Organizers plan to blanket the nation’s capital with about 200 images less than two weeks before Election Day, targeting residents who haven’t yet cast a ballot or sat out the 2016 election.
+Organizers plan to blanket the nation’s capital with about 200 images less than two weeks before Election Day, targeting residents who haven’t yet cast a ballot or who sat out the 2016 election.
 The exhibit includes images selected from hundreds of artists who submitted their work for consideration, illustrating text provided by the organizers.

-Hanging the signs on city property is a violation of D.C. law and can carry a fine, but city officials late this week said they had not encountered signs in the display.
+Hanging the signs on city property is a violation of D.C. law and can carry a fine, but city officials late this week said they had not encountered any that are part of the exhibit

-Towery who lives in Austin and founded an organization to help prevent suicide among veterans, calls one of his works in the show — based on a photograph of a frail Black woman being carried from the polls by police in the 1940s — “I’ll Be Back.”
+Towery, who lives in Austin and founded an organization to help prevent suicide among military veterans, calls one of his works in the show — based on a photograph of a frail Black woman being carried from the polls by police in the 1940s — “I’ll Be Back.”

 “That, to me, is how precious the right to vote is,” he said.
 “People had to persist.
 Hopefully, when they see that, they will understand that they have to get out and vote because it was a right that was earned.”